ropensci/roweb/_posts/2014-10-10-using-docker-for-reproducible-research.md

 ---

 The variety and ever-changing nature of computer software poses a significant challenge to reproducible research.
-An [Earlier post](http://ropensci.org/blog/2014/06/09/reproducibility/) on this blog have discussed detailed efforts to make research more reproducible, and highlight substantial barriers to doing this well,
+An [earlier post](http://ropensci.org/blog/2014/06/09/reproducibility/) on this blog have discussed detailed efforts to make research more reproducible, and highlight substantial barriers to doing this well,
 including: